'Tis the season for Frosty, fruitcake and funny white elephant gifts.

 Strike the right note.
 Complementing a gift with a handwritten card is always a nice touch.
 And when you get a present – even a small one – it's smart to give the gift of gratitude.
 In today's era of text messages, a promptly written thank-you note will be warmly received and remembered.

-Set your sights on 2014.
+Set your sights on 2015.
 Time management troubles are common in December, given all the hustle and bustle of the season.
-If you run out of time for a holiday gift, all is not lost.
+If you run out of time for a funny holiday gift, all is not lost.
 You can still give a calendar, planner, journal or some other New Year's-themed present in early January.